-Fire drills are held at least once within the first month of the Fall and Spring semesters.
-Additional drills are held as needed throughout the year.
+Fire drills are conducted by the Trinidad Fire Department at least once within the first month of the Fall and Spring semesters.
+Additional drills are held as needed throughout the year as needed.
 When the alarm is engaged, students must evacuate the building and meet in the following areas: